bonitasoft/bonita-doc/md/key-concepts.md

-# Key concepts
+# Bonita key concepts

-This page introduces some of the key concepts related to designing an application or process with Bonita, and the terminology used in Bonita Studio.
+Learn some of the key concepts related to designing an application or a process with Bonita, and the terminology used in Bonita Studio.

 ## Applications and processes